The Closure Myth

 - For families in unsolved murders, there is the added pain of never learning what happened to their loved ones.
 Meanwhile, the perpetrators remain on the streets, free to kill again, while countless law enforcement hours are spent chasing a handful of executions instead of solving more cases.

 The Death Penalty Divides Families When They Need Each Other Most

 - The death penalty has split families apart, forcing relatives with different views on the issue to engage in a polarizing debate at the time when they need each other most.
 Families are asked to weigh in on the prosecutor’s decision to seek the death penalty at a time when they are still processing the shock of the news of the murder.
 They are in no position to evaluate how the long process will effect them years down the road.

 - In cases where the defendant and victim are related, families are even further torn apart.
 In a number of cases, for example, children must first cope with the murder of one parent and then suffer a new layer of trauma and grief when the other parent is executed for the crime.

 Can We Make the System Faster?

 - The death penalty is the nation’s only irreversible punishment.
 The process is longer because a life is on the line.
 Many of the extra procedures are legally required to reduce the risk of mistakes.
-And even these safeguards are not enough – at least 156 people have been exonerated from death row, including three from Tennessee –after waiting years or decades for the truth to come out.
+And even these safeguards are not enough – over 160 people have been exonerated from death row, including three from Tennessee –after waiting years or decades for the truth to come out.
 Streamlining the process would virtually guarantee the execution of an innocent person.

 - Even states with the fewest protections and a faster process take years or decades to carry out an execution.
 In Texas, for example, there are people on death row who have been there for over two decades.